 A sphere of knowledge, influence, or activity.
 The subject area to which the user applies a program is the domain of the software

 This definition may appear vague, but it does capture the essence very well.
 The domain is basically the environment in which you build your software.
 This environment consists of laws, best practices, expectations, traditions, etc, which define what is important and what is not.

-Domains can be very big and different areas within a domain might have different influences, etc. For example, in the Domain of Banking, there is a clear difference between for example consumer banking, corporate banking and wealth management.
+Domains can be very big and different areas within a domain might have different influences.
+For example, in the domain of banking, there is a clear difference between consumer banking, corporate banking and wealth management.

 There are numerous techniques that can help you to discover a domain.
 Event Storming is a particularly interesting one.
 It is a workshop format for quickly exploring complex business domains.

 A model is:

 A system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain;

 In other words, a model captures what's important and helpful to us in solving a specific problem within our domain.
 This definition in itself suggests that an application should consist of more than one model, as each problem has a different ideal model to address it.